IBM/storage-fusion/CAS/cas_cli_chatbot/chatbot/LLM_SETUP.md

 ✓ LLM configuration saved

 ✓ LLM configuration complete!
-You can now use commands like 'query ask' with LLM enhancement.
+You can now use commands like 'llm query ask' with LLM enhancement.
 ```

 ### Scenario 2: User with No LLM Configured (Declines Setup)